iliabylich/ruby-ractors-and-concurrent-data-structures/src/counter_the_wrong_way.md

 # => 2357
 ```

 That's a race condition, GREAT!
 Now we understand that it's possible to have objects that are **shareable on the surface but mutable inside**.
-All we need is to guarantee that internal data structure is synchronized and the key trick here is to use atomic variables and lock-free data structures.
+All we need is to guarantee that internal data structure is synchronized and the key trick here is to use mutexes, atomic variables and lock-free data structures.

 > If you have some experience with Rust and you heard about lock-free data structures it might sound similar to you.
 Lock-free data structures have the same interface in Rust: they allow mutation through shared references to an object, like this: